Student-centric advice and objective recommendations

-At this point, it’s no secret that a college education can be the ticket to a stable career and a higher income.
+At this point, it’s no secret that a college education can be the ticket to a stable career and a higher income over a lifetime.
 Despite the rising cost of tuition, many find that going to college and earning a degree is still very much worth it.
 There are a variety of reasons to go to college, which we’ll explore below.

 Earn more money